uvzen/YAAT-Twitter/README.md

 # LSPatched-Twitter
-It's a patched Twitter that doesn't require root (LSPoped + TwiFucker module) to get rid of ads and have lots of extra features!
+It's a patched Twitter that doesn't require root (LSPosed + TwiFucker module) to get rid of ads and have lots of extra features!

 Telegram channel: https://t.me/LSPatchedTwitter